Inspiaaa/BfInterpreter/README.md

-  -n, --noOpt     bool    false  Flag to disable optimizations -i=, --input=   string  ""     Path to the input data; Uses stdin if none specified -o=, --output=  string  ""     Path to the output file; Uses stdout if none specified
+  -n, --noOpt     bool    false  Flag to disable optimizations -i=, --input=   string  ""     Path to the input data; Uses stdin if none specified -o=, --output=  string  ""     Path to the output file; Uses stdout if none specified -s, --silent    bool    false  Flag that, when provided, prevents the interpreter from outputting any text

 Usage:
   bfi inspect [optional-params]